jfcloutier/karma_system/research_fellowship/search_spaces.md

     * A CA's umwelt is made of other CAs (subject to constraints that obligate hierarchies)
     * The most primitive CAs are sensor and effector CAs whose umwelts are the robot's sensors and motors
     * The larger the collective, the higher the energy cost to the agent
-    * Conjecture: Only CAs high enough in the collective's hierarchy can detect clear fitness trends and discover reliably effective affordances to control these trends
+    * Conjecture: Only CAs high enough in the collective's hierarchy can detect clear wellbeing trends and discover reliably effective affordances to control these trends
-* Why: To maximize control over fitness while minimizing energy expenditure
+* Why: To maximize control over wellbeing while minimizing energy expenditure

 ### Causal theory space